aumf/files/US_list.md

 ---

 ## Europe
+- Since FY2017, defense appropriations have prohibited funds from being used “to provide arms, training, or other assistance to the Azov Battalion”<sup>[1](https://sgp.fas.org/crs/row/R45008.pdf)</sup></sup>

 - It has been alleged that Abu Omar subject to a CIA rendition in Italy in 2003.
 There has been 0 evidence to confirm the allegation.
 However, even if it were true, the rendition is perfectly legal under international law.
 Indeed, the Italian judicial system [violated international law](https://harvardnsj.org/2010/11/all-human-rights-are-equal-but-some-are-more-equal-than-others-the-extraordinary-rendition-of-a-terror-suspect-in-italy-the-nato-sofa-and-human-rights/), in respect to human rights.

 - On May 7, 1999, during the NATO bombing of Yugoslavia, it was alleged that the US deliberately targeted the Chinese Embassy in Belgrade.
 This was not the case.